altruios/namshubettulpa/public/namshubettuple/inside-the-unknown.md

 *The tech was pulling out the magnetic film strip and tearing it apart.*
 *Kent grabbed for it - but the tech ran away - leaving the remains  behind.*
 *The Tech pushed past Tom who just stood there. *
-“Why are you just standing there?”
+"Why are you just standing there?"
 *Tom tilted his head, Kent moved past him and ran to the tech. * ~he never did learn his name, and it was years working with him. ~ 'to late to ask now'